-53. US boards are complying with regulations and ensuring that independent directors make up a majority of board members.
-Of the average S&P 500 board of eleven directors, 81 percent of directors were independent in 2006 up from 77 percent in 2001.
-The same applied in countries with two-tiered board structures; in the Netherlands, more than 50 percent of directors are independent (Spencer Stuart, 2006b: 9).
-In Japan, where companies have freedom to decide, a not-insignificant 4 percent of companies including Sony, Hitachi, and Mazda have adopted a US-type model with outside directors to ensure the separation of board and management interests (Egon Zehnder International).
-Toyota has taken a different approach (Box III.3 and Annex 2.).
+in 2006, versus only 77 percent in 2001.
+The same applied in countries with two-tiered board structures.
+In the Netherlands, more than 50 percent of directors are independent (Spencer Stuart, 2006b: 9).
+In Japan, where companies have freedom to decide, 4 percent of companies, including Sony, Hitachi, and Mazda, have adopted a U.S.-type model with outside directors to ensure the separation of board and management interests (Egon Zehnder International).
+Toyota has taken a different approach (see Box 3).